adaptive-machine-learning/CapyMOA/docs/index.rst

 **fast** python interface to leverage the state-of-the-art algorithms in the field of data streams.

-To setup CapyMOA, simply install it with pip.
-If you have any issues with the installation (like no Java) or if you want GPU support, please refer to the :ref:`installation` section.
+To setup CapyMOA, simply install it via pip.
+If you have any issues with the installation (like not having Java installed) or if you want GPU support, please refer to the :ref:`installation`.
 Once installed take a look at the :ref:`tutorials` to get started.

 .. code-block:: bash